wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 * xivo-sysconfd is now async by default.
 If you rely on Asterisk being reloaded when configuring resources.
   See :ref:`sysconfd-configuration` to set the `synchronous` option to `true`

+Consult the `19.07 Roadmap <https://wazo-dev.atlassian.net/secure/ReleaseNote.jspa?projectId=10011&version=10022>`_ for more information

 19.06
 =====